 Limited sunlight means having to be closer to the windows to get a light, bright image, and being closer to the window means harsher shadows from the light that is coming in.
 On days like this, I often retreat upstairs to my studio but I do have two cheap and easy techniques for you to try at home to get light, bright images on dull, cloudy days… Reflection and diffusion.

 A reflector bounces the light back onto your subject.
 Your reflector should be white and at least the same size as your subject to be the most effective.
 As mentioned in my 5 tips for the perfect flat lay post Coreflute sheets are PERFECT reflectors.
 I use them for every shot I take.
 The ones pictured below are $5ea from Bunnings.
 Score one side and you can create a V flat (photographer speak).
 This essentially lets it stand up by itself (handy!) and will reflect light from two directions back onto your scene (bonus!).
 Set it up on the opposite side to the window, as close to your subject as possible without being seen in your frame.

 A diffuser scatters the light to soften it.
 White sheer curtains are perfect diffusers and if I wasn’t renting I would cover all my windows in sheers.
 I just love the soft, glowy light.
 As an alternative to renovating your window coverings though you can buy photography light diffusers from a camera store (~$50) or eBay (~$20).
-(The one I have comes as a 5-in-1 kit with the diffuser and a black, white, silver and gold reflector so they are good value for money.
+The one I have comes as a 5-in-1 kit with the diffuser and a black, white, silver and gold reflector so they are good value for money.
 Or you can buy a cheap white plastic shower curtain!
 See how I used one in this post.

 Simply put the diffuser between your subject and the window.
 You’ll immediately see a softening of the light and the shadows disappear, magic.